shirshance/python-course-assignments/day09/README.md

 ## How to download the data

 1. Go to Kaggle.
-2. Search for: `Lung Cancer Prediction Dataset`
+2. Search for: `Lung Cancer Prediction Dataset`, or click this link: https://www.kaggle.com/datasets/mysarahmadbhat/lung-cancer
 3. Download the CSV file.
 4. Put the CSV file in the same folder as the Python script.
 5. Make sure the file is named: